 One cup (249 grams) of whole cow’s milk with 3.25% fat provides (

 - Fat: 8 grams

-Insoluble milk proteins are called casein, whereas soluble proteins are known as whey proteins.
+- Soluble milk proteins are known as whey proteins.

-Both of these groups of milk proteins are considered to be of excellent quality, with a high proportion of essential amino acids and good digestibility.
+Both groups of milk proteins are considered to be of excellent quality, with a high proportion of essential amino acids and good digestibility.

 Casein forms the majority — or 80% — of proteins in milk.

 It’s really a family of different proteins, with alpha-casein being the most abundant.

 Whey is another family of proteins, accounting for 20% of the protein content in milk.

 It’s particularly rich in branched-chain amino acids (BCAAs) — such as leucine, isoleucine, and valine.

 Whey protein is excellent for growing and maintaining muscles.
 As a result, it’s a popular supplement among athletes and bodybuilders (